dkneis/rodeo/README.md

 This R-package currently provides a single reference class named just like the package (``rodeo``).
 Objects of this class represent ODE-based models (i.e. models consisting of a set of simultaneous differential equations).

 For compatibility with the ``rodeo`` class, models must be (re)written in a vector notation.
-A central element of this notation is the stoichiometry matrix (also called Petersen matrix; http://en.wikipedia.org/wiki/Petersen_matrix).
+A central element of this notation is the stoichiometry matrix, also called [Petersen matrix](http://en.wikipedia.org/wiki/Petersen_matrix).
 This notation is widely used in, e.g., chemical and wastewater engineering or biogeoscience.

 The ``rodeo`` class provides methods to perform the following: